grantnsmith/work_day_calendar/README.md

 * Create event listeners for Event Column and for "Save" button

-* Update CSS of Event rows based off current time (grey, green, red)
+* Update CSS of Event rows based off current time (grey, green, red) (Use "Contextual classes"? from Bootstrap)